 Another Disney PG rating.
-This is yet another example of how NOT all ratings are the same.
+This is yet another example of how NOT all age ratings are the same.
 The PG label on Incredibles 2 is not even comparable to Christopher Robin.
-But does that mean that Disney’s Christopher Robin movie is 100% ok for kids?
+But does that mean that Disney’s Christopher Robin movie is 100% ok for children?
 Not exactly.

 Violence/Suspense.
 Very mild.
 A quick war scene with explosions (no blood), mild action sequences around London, and a very brief “in the dark” suspense moment, my 5-year old daughter had no problems sitting through this film.
 I think all ages could really handle the overall feel of the movie.
 Again, very classic Disney.

 Boredom.
 So this is where parents will want to pay attention.
 Unlike the cartoon shows or the usual live action Disney films, this movie builds very S L O W L Y. You need time to follow what happens to Christopher Robin post-boyhood.
 Yes, there’s a bit of sadness – but most kids will miss that.

 But honestly there are times when the movie is just slow, dialogue heavy, and nostalgic.
 It’s a pace I would expect for this film, but your wiggly worms may not.
 A few times my 5-year old was on the cusp of leaving her seat to wander the theater – so definitely keep that in mind for the little littles (aka maybe more popcorn?).
 But if they can sit, it’s a wonderful all-ages/bring-the-whole-family kind of film.